Choline Foods: 5 Foods Rich in the Methylator Vitamin

-Here’s five foods loaded with choline:
+Here are five foods loaded with choline:

 1. Beef Liver

-After writing several of articles just like this but with different vitamins and minerals, one thing has been obvious.
+After writing several articles just like this but with different vitamins and minerals, one thing has been obvious.

-Liver is a good source of nearly all important micronutrients.
+The liver is a good source of nearly all important micronutrients.

 Certainly, a true superfood.